Instructions for Using Library Databases Off-Campus

 Type in www.urbana.edu.
 When the Urbana University home page comes up, click on Academics, Campus Life or Resources and then click on “Library.”

-Under the black heading “OhioLINK databases,” click on “Log into OhioLINK from an off-campus computer.”
-When the “Institution Selection form” comes up, choose Urbana University and click on “Submit.”
+Under the black heading “OhioLINK databases,” click on “Listed by Name for searching off campus."
+When you choose a database the “Institution Selection form” comes up and you choose Urbana University and click on “Submit.”
 When the “OhioLINK Authentication Form” comes up, type in your last name, first name and library barcode number (14 digit number that begins with 22024).
-If you go into the databases without first logging in, it will bring up an EBSCO screen and ask for a user name and password.
-You cannot log in this way.

-When the database screen comes up, click on “Listed By Name.”
-Academic Search Complete is the first database listed and it’s a good general database that includes all types/subjects of magazines/journals.
+Academic Search Complete is a good general database that includes all types/subjects of magazines/journals.
 Click on “Academic Search Complete.”

 The first search screen that comes up has nothing on it but a box in which to type your search topic.
 Click on “Advanced Search” under the search box.
 Another screen will come up that has all the search options.
 Type your search topic in the box at the top.
 Scroll down and click in the “EBSCO Full Text Only” box under “Limit your results.”
 If the articles need to be “Peer Reviewed” click in that box.
 If you want to find an article in a specific journal, type the journal title in the “Journal” box.
 If you would like the articles to be from a certain time period, fill in the “Published Date” boxes.
 There are other options available.
 When you have checked/filled in all the necessary boxes, click on the “Search” button at the bottom or top of the page.
 This will bring up a list of full text articles.
 To read the abstract for the article to see if it’s one you can use, click on the article title.